sithu11111/Tailvite-Ready/README.md

 ```
 ## Start

-Create a new floder and clone this repo or run this command in your terminal.
+Create a new folder and clone this repo or run this command in your terminal.

 ```
 git clone https://github.com/sithu11111/Tailvite-Ready.git
 ```

-Run this in your terminal.
+And then, run this in your terminal.

 ```
 npm run dev